aws-samples/aws-dms-sql-server/README.md

 # Amazon DMS infrastructure with sample SQL server databases
+> Warning: This project is currently being developed and the code shouldn't be used in production.

 A CloudFormation template that deploys AWS Database Migration Service (DMS) which continuously replicates data between AWS EC2 SQL server and Amazon RDS database.